jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 4.1 Creating an Itinerary

-**Conditions:**
+**To create an itinerary:**
-1. Must be in a specific trip
+1. You must select into the trip you want to add the itinerary into.
-2. Must be the owner of the trip
+2. You must be the owner of the trip.

 Generate a daily schedule: